RedHatInsights/cloud-services-config/README.md

 ## Adding Config for New Apps

 To enable a new app in our environments, you need to create configuration for it in `main.yml`, and then create a PR to merge it into the `ci-beta` branch.
-If you also want your app to exist in the stable environments, you must create another PR to merge it into the `ci-stable` branch.
+Once you've verified that it works as expected in `ci-beta` and need it moved to `qa-beta`, notify the #flip-mode-squad channel on Ansible Slack; you can do the same to get your app on `prod-beta` and any of the `stable` branches.

 Here is some example configuration that demonstrates the structure, using all required and optional properties: